The language of logic. Natural and artificial languages. For or against artificial languages

 11. Kondratov A.M..
 The land of people is the land of languages.
 M., 1974.

 12. Kondratov A.M..
-Letter book.
+A book about letters.
 M., 1975.

-13. Leontiev A.A.
-What is language.
+13. Leontyev A.A.
+What is language?
 M., 1976.

-14. Lakoff J., Johnson M. Metaphors we live by. - M.: Editorial URSS, 2004. - 256 p.
+14. Lakoff J., Johnson M. Metaphors by which we live. – M.: Editorial URSS, 2004. – 256 p.

 15. Mechkovskaya N.B..
-Social linguistics: A manual for students of liberal arts universities and students of lyceums.
-2nd ed., rev. M.: Aspect-Press, 1996. - 207 p.
+Social linguistics: A manual for students of humanities universities and lyceum students.
+2nd ed., rev. M.: Aspect-Press, 1996. – 207 p.

-16. Norman B.Yu.
+16. Norman B.Y.
 Fundamentals of linguistics.
 Minsk, 1996.

-17. Odintsov V.V.. linguistic paradoxes.
+17. Odintsov V.V..
+Linguistic paradoxes.
 M., 1976.

-18. Panov M.V.
-And yet she is good ...
+18. Panov M.V..
+But still she is good...
 M., 1978.

-19. Sakharny L.V.
+19. Sugar L.V.
 How our language works.
 M., 1978.

-20. Languages as an image of the world. - M .: LLC "Izd-vo AST"; St. Petersburg: Terra Fantastica, 2003. - 568 p.
+20. Languages as an image of the world. – M.: LLC “AST Publishing House”; St. Petersburg: Terra Fantastica, 2003. – 568 p.

 For or against artificial languages?